Building a REST API

 CREATE TABLE url ( id TEXT PRIMARY KEY, original_url TEXT NOT NULL );

-🥐 Next, go back to the url/url.go file and import the encore.dev/storage/sqldb package by modifying the import statement to become:
+🥐 Next, go back to the url/url.ts file and import the SQLDatabase class from encore.dev/storage/sqldb module by modifying the imports to look like this:

-🥐 Now, to insert data into our database, let’s create a helper function insert:
+🥐 Now, to insert data into our database, let’s create an instance of the SQLDatabase class:

 Please note